Why Do People Use Telegram? The US Is Missing Out

 Table of Contents

-Over 1 billion people worldwide use Telegram every month, yet only about 9% of Americans have even tried it.
+Over 1 billion people worldwide use Telegram every month, yet only about 9% of Americans have tried it.
 Why do people use Telegram when iMessage and WhatsApp already dominate the US market?
 The short answer: Telegram does things those apps cannot — massive communities, channels with unlimited subscribers, bots that automate entire businesses, and a platform where creators actually get paid.
-This guide breaks down the global adoption story, what Americans are missing, and why US creators are quietly switching.
+This guide covers the global adoption story, what Americans are missing, and why US creators are switching in 2026.

 Why people use Telegram — global adoption and creator monetization guide

-Telegram hit 1 billion monthly active users in March 2025 — a 2,757% increase from 35 million at launch in 2014.
-Each day, roughly 2.5 million new users join.
+Telegram surpassed 1 billion monthly active users in March 2025 — a 2,757% increase from 35 million at launch in 2014.
+As of 2026, the platform has 500 million daily active users, with roughly 2.5 million new users joining every day.
 Half of all monthly users open the app daily, spending an average of 41 minutes per session.
 Those are engagement numbers most social platforms would trade their algorithm for.

 But the adoption map is wildly uneven.
-India, Russia, Indonesia, Brazil, and the Middle East drive the bulk of Telegram’s user base.
+India leads with over 104 million active users, followed by Russia, Indonesia, Brazil, and the Middle East.
 The United States sits at roughly 27 million active users — about 8% of the population.
 Compare that to iMessage (preinstalled on every iPhone, used by an estimated 45% of US smartphone owners) and WhatsApp (around 98 million US users).

 People around the world using Telegram messaging app on smartphones